muke1908/chat-e2ee/README.md

 The backend runs on express/nodejs.
 In production mode, express server exposes the API endpoints and serve the static frontend from `./client/build`.

 **JS SDK:**
 `@chat-e2ee/service` - located in `./service` - A SDK that client uses to interact with backend.
-More info: [Readme](https://github.com/muke1908/chat-e2ee/tree/service-modularisation/service)
+More info: [Readme](https://github.com/muke1908/chat-e2ee/tree/master/service)

 **Custom frontend**
 Import `@chat-e2ee/service` SDK in your client project and build your own chat client.
-Read [https://github.com/muke1908/chat-e2ee/tree/master/service).

 ### Installation